The Fleur input generator

 Ending an input file

 In the case of a film calculation, the surface normal is always chosen in z-direction.
-A two-dimensional Bravais lattice correspond then to the three-dimensional one according to the following table:
+A two-dimensional Bravais lattice then corresponds to the three-dimensional one according to the following table:

 |primitive rectangular||primitive orthorhombic|